MarkRacsko/dpc-neuron/README.md

 ### The metadata files
 These have 2 section:
 - conditions:
-    - ratiometric_dye: 1 if you're using Fura2 and 0 otherwise.
-(Technically other values considered true and false by Python are also acceptable, but let's keep it simple.
-0 and 1.)
+    - ratiometric_dye: "true" if you're using Fura2 and "false" otherwise.
     - group1 and group2: These describe the experimental groups to be compared.
 Can be any string values, make sure to put them in quotation marks.
 Also these group names must be present in the individual file names as the actual grouping is done by checking which group name the file name contains.
 - treatments: Consists of subsections, one for each agonist you've applied during the measurement.
-Subsections need to be named "treatments.something", without the quotation marks.
+Subsections need to be named [treatments.something].
 The first subsection is expected to be called baseline, others can be named whatever you want (so long as you follow the treatments. naming convention).
 In the sample file the subsections are indented, but they don't have to be.
 If you add more subsections, each must have its name in square brackets and contain two keys, one called begin and one called end.
-The end value should be equal to the next agonist's begin value, or the total number of frames in the measurement for the final agonist used (which in a neuron context is usually potassium chloride, which should be called K+.)
+The end value should be equal to the next agonist's begin value, or the total number of frames in the measurement for the final agonist used (which in a neuron context is usually potassium chloride, which should be called KCl.)
 The values for these two keys describe when a given agonist treatment began and ended, respectively.
 They should be integers.

+Note: The reason an agonist's end value and the next agonist's begin value can be the same number is that when you take a slice of some sequence in Python like this: sequence[0:60] the first index is inclusive but the second one is not, so the slices [0:60] and [60:120] will not overlap.
+And the reason the end value and the next begin should be the same is that this guarantees detection of slow reactions where the cell does react to the given agonist, but not necessarily in the time window when said agonist is applied.

 TODO:
 - switch to uv
-- update documentation and provide install instructions
+- ~~update documentation~~ and provide install instructions
 - replace tk.Text with tk.Entry everywhere
 - maybe add config options to change properties (size, color, ...) of the graphs
 - try to get my hands on the Igor macro Thomas wrote to see how he did things -> asked Balázs